-For patients with lower back pain, the condition can prevent them from going about their everyday routine as they usually would.
+For patients with lower back pain, the condition can significantly impact their daily activities.
 There are several ways to help patients living with lower back pain to improve their quality of life and enable them to partake in activities as normal.
-These include:

-It is important for individuals with lower back pain to stay physically active, and maintain the strength and flexibility of the muscles that provide support to the spine and lower back.
-Stretching and low-impact exercises are the most beneficial, as they help to increase strength without adding to the stress and strain on the area.
-Activities that may be particularly helpful include:
+It is important for individuals with lower back pain to stay physically active and maintain the strength and flexibility of the muscles that provide support to the spine and lower back.
+Stretching and low-impact exercises are the most beneficial practices for this purpose, as they help to increase strength without adding to the stress and strain on the area.

 If patients have had a prolonged period of inactivity, reintroducing this type of low-impact exercise to regain strength is especially important.